domsinclair/VtlSoftware.Aspects.Logging/ReadMe.md

 After adding the package to your project you will need to configure a logging framework.
 Examples of how this can be done can be found in the package's help file which is available online.
 There are also numerous examples of how this can be done to be found online.

-Once that has been done then using it is as simple as adding an attribute to those properties or methods that you want to be logged.
+Once that has been done then using it is as simple as adding an aspect (which is essentially adding an attribute) to those properties or methods that you want to be logged.

+The library has been designed to provide both templated logging (log entry, exit and exceptions) and custom logging with your own log messages.

+By taking this approach it is hoped that most peoples' needs will be covered.

 ### Provided Aspects